CNMS Major Options

 It is never too early to start connecting the dots between undergraduate studies and a career.
 UMBC offers life-long career advising support for undergraduates and alumni through our Career Center.

-To get a sense of some careers that are available to a students to major in the degree please review the WHAT CAN I DO WITH MY BIOINFORMATICS MAJOR? worksheet and/or feel free to begin consulting with the Natural Science Career Center Liaison — Adam Morris.
+To get a sense of some careers that are available to a students to major in the degree please review the WHAT CAN I DO WITH MY BIOINFORMATICS MAJOR? worksheet and/or feel free to begin consulting with the CNMS Career Center Liaison — Adam Morris.

 Sample Internship/Research/Co-op Sites for Bioinformatics: